Anti-Masonry: Christian anti-Masonry

 One of the first highly vocal Christian critics of freemasonry was Charles Finney.
 In his book The Character, Claims, and Practical Workings of Freemasonry, Finney not only ridiculed the masons, he also explained why he viewed leaving the society as an essential act three years after he entered seminary.

 A number of Protestant and Eastern Orthodox denominations discourage their congregants from joining Masonic lodges, but this practice differs in intensity according to the beliefs of the denomination.
 Some denominations simply express mild concern about Freemasonry because they do not believe that it is compatible with the teachings of Christianity while, at the other extreme, other denominations openly accuse the fraternity of worshipping Satan, by quoting the writings of Leo Taxil and Abel Clarin de la Rive.

 Since 1738, the Roman Catholic Church has prohibited its members from joining Masonic organizations, citing political as well as religious reasons.
 Until 1983, the penalty for Catholics who joined the fraternity was excommunication.
 Since that time, the punishment has been an interdict, barring the offender from receiving Holy Communion.
 Even though the canonical penalty was changed in 1983, the prohibition on membership has not been changed.

 Conspiracy theories

 There have long been conspiracy theories concerning Freemasonry in which the organization is either bent on world domination or it is already covertly in control of world politics.

-The covenant of the Palestinian Islamist movement Hamas claims that Freemasonry is a secret society which was founded as part of a Zionist plot to control the world (see Judeo-Masonic conspiracy theory).

 The earliest document which accused Freemasonry of being involved in a conspiracy was Enthüllungen des Systems der Weltbürger-Politik ("Disclosure of the System of Cosmopolitan Politics"), published in 1786.
 The book claimed that Freemasons and Jesuits were plotting to foment a world revolution.
-During the 19th Century, this theory was repeated by many Christian counter-revolutionaries, who accused Freemasons of being behind every attack on the existing social system.
+During the 19th century, this theory was repeated by many Christian counter-revolutionaries, who accused Freemasons of being behind every attack on the existing social system.